chriskirknielsen/dotcom-2024/src/content/posts/2019/2019-11-23-breakout-container.md

 }
 ```

-**That's all you need for this trick to work.** However, you might want to improve this a bit, so let's go a bit further.
+**That’s all you need for this trick to work.** However, you might want to improve this a bit, so let’s go a bit further.

 ## Improvements